ArenKDesai/Aren-s-Notes/Health and Digital Technology Partnerships Too Close for Comfort?.md

 Improving propietary tools, such as improving algorithmic output with sensitive health data, can conflict with the goal of health-care, which is to focus on increasing the health of individuals and the public.

-Corporations (such as big tech companies) also have shareholders to answer to, which is not the case for
+Corporations (such as big tech companies) also have shareholders to answer to, which is not the case for many healthcare companies.